meteor/meteor/docs/source/expired-certificate.md

 More info can be obtained [here](https://letsencrypt.org/certificates).

 If you are using Galaxy, you need to follow the requirements and steps [here](https://galaxy-guide.meteor.com/encryption.html#Custom%20certificate) after generating the certificate.
-Galaxy only accepts custom certs in .pem format, the same as nginx uses.
+Galaxy only accepts custom certs in `.pem` format, the same as nginx uses.

+This is not a Meteor or Galaxy issue, but it's a change in the Let's Encrypt certificate you are using.

 <h2 id="clients-not-working">Clients Known to be not working</h2>